[% } %]

 [% }); %]

-The general shape looks virtually identical to what we saw on the Panamera Sport Turismo concept, though camouflage gear still hides most of the final details.
-This particular prototype is for the high-performance Turbo variant, as indicated by the uprated wheels, tires and brakes plus the square-shaped, quad-exhaust tips.
+The general shape looks virtually identical to what we saw on the Panamera Sport Turismo concept, though camouflage gear still hides some of the finer details.
+The latest shots show a prototype for the high-performance Turbo variant, as indicated by the uprated wheels, tires and brakes plus the square-shaped, quad-exhaust tips.

 The car is essentially a wagon but Porsche won’t want you to call it that.
 Instead, expect something like Shooting Brake or Estate or perhaps even Gran Turismo to be used in the nomenclature.
 The idea of the car was born from customer feedback, as Porsche has previously said clients are requesting more luggage space than what’s offered by the current Panamera.

-The second-generation Panamera in general is slightly larger than the current model, too.
-It will be the first car based on the Volkswagen Group’s MSB platform for large, front-engined, rear-wheel-drive (with available all-wheel drive) cars.
-Most next-generation Bentleys are expected to adopt this platform as well.
+The second-generation Panamera, revealed in standard sedan form already, is slightly larger than the original.
+It’s the first car based on the Volkswagen Group’s MSB platform for large, front-engined, rear-wheel-drive (with available all-wheel drive) cars.
+Most next-generation Bentleys are expected to adopt this platform as well, including the next-generation Continental GT which we’ve also spied.
 Key benefits of the design are lighter weight and compatibility with electrified powertrains.

 Nevertheless, it appears Porsche sees a place for the car as part of an expanded Panamera family.
-We’re likely to see another generation of the long-wheelbase Panamera Executive at some point and perhaps even a coupe reviving the 928 nameplate.
+We’ll also see another generation of the long-wheelbase Panamera Executive.
+Sadly, the oft-rumored coupe (nee modern-day 928) looks to be on hold.